The Drunken Cow cheese has matured, so it is time for a taste test.

 Texture: Easy to cut, and not flaky.
 Very slight marbling from the wine, with clear sweet liquid within the cheese structure.
 Layered lines throughout the cheese.
 Cheese smooth and soft and very moist.

 Taste: I tried it by itself, and the flavour blew me away!
-You could smell the sweet wine on the rind, and the cheese was smooth on the pallet.
+You could smell the sweet wine on the rind, and the cheese was smooth on the palate.
 A bit like Gouda, but finishes in the mouth with a sweet, slightly sugary after-taste.
 The rind was sweeter but harder, and the centre was soft and smooth.

 An absolutely delightful cheese, with an exciting flavour.
 Unlike any other cheese I have tasted before.
 The washed curds technique really tempered down the final acidity and sharpness.